Please press here to listen to the homily or download

 2/ Gospel: By your endurance you will gain your lives.

 2.1/ Endure suffering to witness for God: Jesus warned his disciples about suffering which is about to happen to them: “But before all this, they will lay their hands on you and persecute you, delivering you up to the synagogues and prisons, and you will be brought before kings and governors for my name’s sake.
 This will be a time for you to bear testimony.”
-Jesus clearly declared: suffering is the precious opportunity for his disciples to be witnesses for him; avoiding suffering is loosing an opportunity to be Jesus’ witness.
+Jesus clearly declared: suffering is the precious opportunity for his disciples to be witnesses for him; avoiding suffering is losing an opportunity to be Jesus’ witness.

 2.2/ The disciples shouldn’t be worried about how to face persecution: Jesus’ disciples must know that they aren’t fighting alone, but he is fighting with them.
 Jesus promised: “Settle it therefore in your minds, not to meditate beforehand how to answer; for I will give you a mouth and wisdom, which none of your adversaries will be able to withstand or contradict.
 You will be delivered up even by parents and brothers and kinsmen and friends, and some of you they will put to death; you will be hated by all for my name’s sake.”
-When they know they have a much greater power than earthy powers assists, they shouldn’t be afraid but should have confidence to fight back.
+When they know they have a much greater power than earthy powers assist, they shouldn’t be afraid but should have confidence to fight back.
 St. Paul had this kind of experience when he declared: “it is no longer I who live, but Christ who lives in me” (Gal 2:20).

 2.3/ Jesus guaranteed that they will be victorious: There is no worldly power which can overcome God’s power.
 The worldly power is just temporal since God allowed it; but when He decides to take it back, no one can oppose Him.
 Jesus guaranteed this to his disciples, though they still have to fight: “But not a hair of your head will perish.
 By your endurance you will gain your lives.”